wbamberg/idl-reference/docs/nsIURIFixup.md

 caller's responsibility to check whether keywords are enabled and
 whether aKeyword is a sensible keyword.

-@param aKeyword  The keyword string to convert into a URI
-@param aPostData The POST data to submit to the returned URI
-                 (see nsISearchSubmission).

 @throws NS_ERROR_FAILURE if the resulting URI requires submission of POST
         data and aPostData is null.